Adjunct Bios M-O

 Dr. Mallow is the Director, Social Work for the Montefiore Medical Group, Montefiore Medical Center Bronx NY, an Assistant Professor, Department of Family and Social Medicine, and adjunct faculty at Adelphi University School of Social Work.
 Her professional and research interests include treatment of substance using adult survivors of childhood trauma, adult survivors of critical incidents, and provision of collaborative care in primary health care.
 She has published with colleagues, Blackmore, M.A., Carelton, K.E., Ricketts, S.M., Patel, U.B., Stein, D., Mallow, A., Deluca, J.P, and Chung, H. (in press).
 Comparison of collaborative care and colocation treatment for patients with clinically significant depression symptoms in primary care.
 Psychiatric Services; Dr. Mallow is on the Editorial Board of Urban Social Work and a reviewer for Journal of Social Work Practice in the Addictions.

 Marc is a consultant and educator specializing in leadership development.
 His background is in global health and philanthropy, having served in director roles with an international grantmaking foundation, a medical relief organization, and an NGO preventing child mortality in West Africa.
 Marc studied adaptive leadership while pursuing his MPA at the Harvard Kennedy School from 2009-2010 and served as a Teaching Assistant to Dr. Dean Williams.
 He has since facilitated numerous leadership training programs for nonprofit and philanthropic organizations.
-As an Adjunct Lecturer, Marc teaches leadership in graduate courses and co-facilitates NYU Silver’s Adaptive Leadership Fellowship Program where select graduate students learn intensively about the framework and apply it in the context of their fieldwork placements.
+As an Adjunct Assistant Professor, Marc teaches leadership in graduate courses and co-facilitates NYU Silver’s Adaptive Leadership Fellowship Program where select graduate students learn intensively about the framework and apply it in the context of their practicum placements.
 Marc is also a Lecturer at the University of California, Davis Graduate School of Management.
 In addition to his MPA, he holds a BA from the University of California, Santa Barbara and an MSW from the University of California, Berkeley.

 Adjunct Assistant Professor